junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 "Would be good to see those mines."
 Dean mumbles.

-"That's just rumor and daydreams."
+"That's just rumors and daydreams."
 Butch answers.

 <br>